ChrisLindland/racecar-website/docs/week1/01_monday/lab.md

 _If you are using the Docker image, rviz should already be configured properly!_

-In the left panel on the bottom click the "Add" button, and then in the "By display type" tab click "RobotModel".
+Make sure the "Display" option is on in the "Panels" menu.
+In the left panel on the bottom click the "Add" button, and then in the
+"By display type" tab click "RobotModel".
 You should see a small blue car appear.
 Then click "Add" again and in the "By topic" tab click add the "/map" topic and then repeat to add the laser scan topic.
 Under added LaserScan